ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git push origin --delete branch-name`: delete branch branch-name at remote origin

+`git push origin --force-with-lease`: force push, but only if no new commits were added to remote.
+Compares the reference on remote with the last fetched reference from remote
+- using `--force` instead of `--force-with-lease` overwerites the remote origin unconditionaly.

 `git rebase other_branch`: rebase our current branch on top of other_branch.
 Commits from other_branch are taken without changes, commits from current branch not present in other_branch are placed on top, which changes their commit id (SHA).
 Changes the current branch.

 `git rebase --onto other_branch HEAD~5`: rebase last 5 commits from current branch on top of other_branch.
 Changes the current branch.